gw-odw/odw-2020/setup.md

 `#! pip install -q 'gwpy==1.0.1`  <-- Remove the `#` and run

+(you will probably see the warning: `Unrecognised runtime "igwin-py37"; defaulting to "python3"`.
+Don't worry it is an expected behaviour)

 6) Click `run all` from the `runtime` menu at the top

 ## Option 2: Run in mybinder